Basic Statutory Rights

 Pregnant employees have legal rights including:

-A template letter (MSWord) to your emplouer requesting maternity leave is available at this link:
+A set of template letter to your emplouer covering all aspects of maternity at work including requesting maternity leave is available at this link:

 There are very strict laws protecting the employment rights of workers who are over school leaving age but under 18.